Darion Howard's Work Ethic is Essential to His Success

 Children: Maya (9), Jovan, Jr. (6)

 Jovan Dewitt came to FAU in January of 2012 with the responsibility of the linebackers.
-The veteran coach was also afforded the luxury of nucleus to build up with three players who were the team's top-three tacklers returning from 2011.
+He was elevated to Defensive Coordinator in October of 2013.
+The veteran coach was afforded the luxury of nucleus to build up with three players who were the team's top-three tacklers returning from 2011.
 This corps proved significant as the defense shifted back to a 4-3 base defense and eventually employed a dime package to defense the league's spread offenses.
 David Hinds led the Owls in 2011 with 110 tackles.
 He returned for his senior season with the burden of leadership and assisting the coaches with a team culture change despite the fact he wouldn't be with the program to reap the rewards.
 Hinds started every game and was a more complete player despite fewer tackles.
 Hinds recorded five double-digit tackle performances as well as his single-season high two forced fumbles and his first two fumble recoveries.
 While Hind's junior campaign was virtually a one man show, including the development of true freshman Andrae Kirk, it was that duo which ended the season playing their best football.
 Their efforts were supported by transfer Adarius Glanton who joined the team in August and made an immediate impact, especially after Randell Johnson's preseason was slowed with injury.
 Glanton was hot coming out of the box with an interception at Georgia, four games with double-digit tackles, including 11 at Alabama.
 Kirk began the year by taking advantage of every opportunity and ended it with 11 tackles his final game, including two for a loss and all-conference honorable mention honors as well as a third team all-conference selection by Phil Steele's Magazine.
 The trio was two - three and four among team tackle leaders and combined for nearly 30% of the team's tackles.
 Linebackers accounted for three of the team's eight interceptions (Glanton 2, Freedom Whitfield 1) and were critical in the Owls No. 27 national rank in pass defense.
 FAU also improved 20 spot in scoring defense.
 Dewitt also worked with the special teams which saw a 35 spot jump in Kick returns and a 24 spot improvement in punt returns.

 At Northern Iowa